Contents

 - Sparring Gloves (mitten model)

-- SPES “Lobster” Heavy Gloves
+- SPES “Lobster” Heavy Gloves (please note that these are huge, albeit quite protective)

 For budget, entry-level gloves (the absolute minimum for sparring, and intended only for low intensity and gentle practice):